 Now that you know how to sort through your options, we have some suggestions on what to use when you’re starting out.

-Here are some of the top picks for the best calligraphy pens in Singapore for beginners:
+Here are some of the top picks for the best calligraphy pens for beginners in Singapore:

 1. STABILO Pen 68 Brush